-We can represent you in your Indiana, PA case and help you seek compensation for your medical expenses, missed wages, and other damages you suffered.
-Our attorneys can handle each step of your case so you can feel confident about your financial recovery.
+We can manage your personal injury case and help you seek compensation for your medical expenses, missed wages, and other damages you suffered.
+Our Indiana truck accident lawyers can handle each step of your case so you can feel confident about your financial recovery.

-In a truck accident case, you can be eligible for compensation if there is evidence of another party’s fault.
+In a truck accident case, you can be eligible for compensation if the accident is another party’s fault.
 The party responsible for your damages may be the:

 - Truck driver: Driving unsafely by speeding, failing to signal, operating the vehicle while drowsy, and other negligent actions can make the truck driver liable for your collision.

 - Trucking company: If the truck driver was on the clock at the time of the accident, their employer may face liability for their actions.
 This includes both public and private sector employers.
 Similarly, if another company leased the truck from the truck owner, that company could face liability for the crash.

 - Cargo loader: Separate companies or employees may be responsible for loading cargo into a commercial semi-truck.
 If the cargo was loaded improperly and caused your collision, the parties responsible for this may have liability.

 - Truck manufacturer: If a truck manufacturer produces a truck with defective parts that cause an accident, that company may be responsible for your losses.